COSI-Lab/book/src/infrastructure/network/switches.md

 FCOLO is our fiber network switch in COLO, which we are planning to use as our top level switch once we have moved some critical infrastructure there.
 It is a [Mikrotik CRS326-24S+2Q+RM](https://mikrotik.com/product/crs326_24s_2q_rm) running `RouterOS v7`.
-Its management interface is currently not accessible.
+The management interface is assigned to `128.153.145.20`, and is currently accessible from within the lab network.

 | Ports | Count |
 |-------------|-------|